TonyDeAlmeida/Start-here-java/README.md

 <p>Connecting using SSL : you only have to change the SERVER end point to:
 <code>public static String SERVER mqtts://liveobjects.orange-business.comm:8883</code></p>

-<p>The second group are parameters defining the way your message will be published to Live Objects:</p>
+<p>The second group of parameters defines the way your message will be published to Live Objects:</p>

 <code><pre>
 //Publication parameters